course-details-portlet

 Course content

 Guidelines and principles in marine civil engineering.
 Approach navigation channels, ports and harbours.
 Terminal facilities.
-Marine structures in port and coastal engineering; quays, including moorings and fenders, breakwaters, coastal defence works etc. Dredging, handling and deposition of clean and polluted materials.
+Marine structures in port and coastal engineering; quays, including moorings and fenders, breakwaters, coastal defense works etc. Dredging, handling and deposition of clean and polluted materials.

 Learning outcome